Sahil9817/Online-E-Commerce-Platform/README.md

-The goal of this project is to develop an online e-commerce platform that enables users to browse, select, and purchase products online.
+The goal of this project is to develop an online E-Commerce platform that enables users to browse, select, and purchase products online.
 The platform will have two main user roles: the customer and the admin.
 Customers will be able to browse through the product catalog, add items to their cart, make